nicksellen/dotfiles/README.md

 * loops through entries in `config.json`
 * if any files on system are different add to list
-* if list contains any entries, ask for confirmation
+* if list contains any entries, shows a diff and asks for confirmation
 * write content from `~/.dotfiles/content/<uuid>` to `<path>`

-## git
+### git

 You can run arbitary git commands, and they will be run from the `~/.dotfiles` dir - inspired by [pass](http://www.passwordstore.org/).